metadata-research/yamz/README.md

 ## Backups

 Backup on production

 `pg_dump -C -Fp -f yamz.sql -U postgres yamz`

 This will create a yamz.sql file that is portable.
+The latest backups can be found on the production server under ~yamz/backup/yamz_{dev,prd}/latest.sql.gz.

-For example, to restore on your laptop from a given daily backup:
+For example, to restore the latest producion database:

     service yamz stop
-    dropdb -U postgres yamz
-    psql -U postgres -f yamz_2023-05-11.sql
+    gunzip latest.sql.gz
     dropdb -U postgres yamz_prd
-    psql -U postgres -f yamz_2025-04-02.sql
+    psql -U postgres -f latest.sql

 The database name is yamz by default.
 In the shared yamz dev and prd servers the name is yamz_dev and yamz_prd, respectively.